Query syntax

 • Optional terms or clauses: foo ~bar means bar is optional but documents containing bar will rank higher.

 • Fuzzy matching on terms: %hello% means all terms with Levenshtein distance of 1 from it.
-Use multiple pairs of '%' brackets to increase the Levenshtein distance.
+Use multiple pairs of '%' brackets, up to three deep, to increase the Levenshtein distance.

 • An expression in a query can be wrapped in parentheses to disambiguate, for example, (hello|hella) (world|werld).